Generating naturally labeled posets through matrix extensions, order ideals and automorphism groups: Enumeration through the automorphism groups

-We note that the matrix $B$ in Theorem \ref{congruence} is {\it not necessarily} lower triangular, however $B$ is a Boolean idempotent matrix \cite{kim}.
-This shows that automorphism groups of permutation-similar matrices to a poset matrix are isomorphic up to relabeling.
+$\varphi$ is a homomorphism.
+Hence $\varphi$ is a group isomorphism, which completes the proof. \end{proof} We note that the matrix $B$ in Theorem \ref{congruence} is {\it not necessarily} lower triangular, however $B$ is a Boolean idempotent matrix \cite{kim}.
+This shows that automorphism groups of permutation similar matrices to a poset matrix are isomorphic up to relabeling.